Furniture Glossary®

 Bunk Bed:

-A bed consisting of two or more lofted, joined bed frames that can hold either twin or full size mattresses.
-Bunk beds are typically stacked on top of each other, and they have either a or a small staircase to provide access to the top bed.
+Bunk beds consist of two or more lofted, joined bed frames that can hold either twin or full size mattresses.
+Bunk beds are typically stacked on top of each other, and they have either a ladder or a small staircase to provide access to the top bed.

 Canopy Bed: